qdjvlier/Cholesky/README.md

 # Cholesky
-Create stochastic realizations using Cholesky decomposition (applied to hydrological modeling with RETC or HYDRUS output)
+Create stochastic realizations using Cholesky decomposition (especially applied to hydrological modeling with RETC or HYDRUS output)